infrahq/infra/docs/getting-started/quickstart.md

 # Quickstart

-In this quickstart we'll set up Infra to manage access to Kubernetes.
+In this quickstart we'll set up Infra to manage single sign-on to Kubernetes.

 Follow these steps to install and setup Infra on Kubernetes.